The first episode of the new Luxury Escapes TV show featured Penelope and Bali Asli.

 The Trip to the Temple and picnic lunch

-Review Jan 2017 in Swedish press for all our Swedish language friends
+For all our Swedish language friends

 From the culinary treats of Ubud to the high-class resorts of Jimbaran Bay, Bali is a foodie haven which can surprise even veteran travellers.
 The island’s thriving restaurant scene embodies the best elements of Balinese culture – Indonesian traditions, Western and Australian influences and an endless party atmosphere, whilst using the fruits of this tropical paradise to create unique culinary creations.
 Here are 10 of the best restaurants you should visit when in town.